 - Is a member of a VAT group or division.

-- Has, within the previous 12 months, ceased using the AAS.
+- Has, within the previous 12 months, ceased using the annual accounting scheme.

 - Has an increasing VAT debt.